 You can easily find enough to keep you entertained on a long airplane flight.

-To see the rest of whats in my carry on, just check out this handy printable PACKING LIST (download for free using this link)
+To see the rest of what’s in my carry on, just check out this handy printable PACKING LIST (download for free using this link)

 Avoid a lot of salt or sugar before your flight and while you’re on it.
 Take a refillable water bottle with you.
-You can fill it up at the airport (if there is not a water fill station, as a restaurant, most will oblige), you can then ask the flight attendants to fill it up for you during the flight.
+You can fill it up at the airport (if there is no water fill station, ask a restaurant, most will oblige), you can then ask the flight attendants to fill it up for you during the flight.
 Much cheaper than buying $5 bottles of water at the airport.

 Set a timer on your phone (a silent one so you don’t wake up your neighbor) and get up and stretch your legs.
-If you’re lucky enough to be able to sleep through a flight make sure you walk around as soon as you wake up.
+If you’re lucky enough to be able to sleep through a flight, make sure you walk around as soon as you wake up.

-Pack your Patience.
+TIP FOUR: Pack your Patience.

 We’ve all heard the travel horror stories.
 I don’t need to repeat any of them.
 Do your best to be polite to those around you, including the airline staff.
-Not only will those around you appreciate it, you will also arrive at your destination in a better mood.
+Not only will those around you appreciate it, but you will also arrive at your destination in a better mood.